-Option 2.2 Develop criteria on the application of the proportionality approach and exclude smaller/ less complex credit institutions in certain cases
+Option 2.2 Develop criteria on the application of the proportionality approach and exclude smaller/less complex credit institutions in certain cases

-As option 2.1, this option would require credit institutions to apply the guidelines in a proportionate manner, but not providing more specific requirements on how to apply the requirements in different circumstances, except for smaller/ less complex credit institutions for which the application of the practical expedients of IFRS 9 would be explicitly permitted, while for other credit institutions the application of the practical expedients of IFRS 9 should be limited.
+As with option 2.1, this option would require credit institutions to apply the guidelines in a proportionate manner, without providing more specific requirements on how to apply the requirements in different circumstances, except for smaller/less complex credit institutions for which the application of the practical expedients of IFRS 9 would be explicitly permitted.
+For other credit institutions, the application of the practical expedients of IFRS 9 should be limited.

-Benefits: As option 2.1, this option requires compliance in outcome, which is the application of sound credit risk and accounting practices by all credit institutions, providing freedom of means for achieving that according to the assessment of specific proportionality criteria.
-In addition, this option permits explicitly smaller/ less complex credit institutions to apply the practical expedients of IFRS 9, and hence ensures consistent requirements for smaller/ less complex credit institutions.
+Benefits: As with option 2.1, this option requires compliance in outcome, which is the application of sound credit risk and accounting practices by all credit institutions, providing freedom of means for achieving that according to the assessment of specific proportionality criteria.
+In addition, this option explicitly permits smaller/less complex credit institutions to apply the practical expedients of IFRS 9, and hence ensures consistent requirements for smaller/less complex credit institutions.

-Costs: As option 2.1, this option would not achieve full convergence of practices across credit institutions and Member States, because it would depend on the ability of the credit institutions and the competent authorities to apply the guidelines in a proportionate manner consistently.
-However, there might be more harmonisation than in option 2.1 since for the simpler/ less complex credit institutions, the same requirements will be applied leading to further convergence of practices across credit institutions and Member States.
+Costs: As with option 2.1, this option would not achieve full convergence of practices across credit institutions and Member States, because it would depend on the ability of the credit institutions and the competent authorities to apply the guidelines in a proportionate manner consistently.
+However, there might be more harmonisation than in option 2.1, since, for the simpler/less complex credit institutions, the same requirements will be applied, leading to further convergence of practices across credit institutions and Member States.

-In addition, the application of criteria for the identification of smaller/ less complex credit institutions may increase the risk of introducing thresholds (so called 'bright lines') to be mechanically applied in identifying these institutions without a thorough assessment of whether the guidelines should be applied or not.
-Furthermore, permitting smaller/ less complex credit institutions to apply the practical expedients of IFRS 9 through these guidelines may be perceived as encouraging the use of practical expedients in general when it could be avoided, which will also be inconsistent with the objectives of IFRS 9, these guidelines and the BCBS guidance.
+In addition, the application of criteria for the identification of smaller/less complex credit institutions may increase the risk of introducing thresholds to be mechanically applied in identifying these institutions, without a thorough assessment of whether the guidelines should be applied or not.
+Furthermore, permitting smaller/less complex credit institutions to apply the practical expedients of IFRS 9 through these guidelines may be perceived as encouraging the use of practical expedients in general when it could be avoided, which would also be inconsistent with the objectives of IFRS 9, these guidelines and the BCBS guidance.
+Lastly, the application of two different proportionality approaches (for the use of practical expedients and for the guidelines overall) could increase complexity and be operationally burdensome to credit institutions when applying these guidelines.